tpnam0901/3m-ser/README.md

 ## Key Features
 - 3M-SER - a multi-modal speech emotion recognition model that uses multi-head attention fusion of multi-feature embeddings to learn the relationship between speech and emotion.
 ## How To Use
 - Clone this repository
 ```bash
 git clone https://github.com/namphuongtran9196/3m-ser-private.git
 cd 3m-ser
 ```
-- Install requirements
+- Create a conda environment and install requirements
 ```bash
 conda create -n 3m-ser python=3.8 -y
 conda activate 3m-ser